-Trump administration to withdraw from Open Skies treaty in a further erosion of arms-control pacts with Russia
+Trump administration to withdraw from Open Skies in further erosion of arms-control pacts with Russia

 A withdrawal from the Treaty on Open Skies will mark another example of the erosion of an arms-control framework that Washington and Moscow hashed out painstakingly over the course of the Cold War and after the Soviet collapse.

 In 2002, the George W. Bush administration abrogated the Anti-Ballistic Missile Treaty with Russia, paving the way for a U.S. missile defense buildup in Europe.
-Last year, the Trump administration pulled out of the Intermediate-range Nuclear Forces Treaty, or the INF Treaty, with Russia, citing Russian violations.
+Last year, the Trump administration pulled out of the Intermediate-Range Nuclear Forces Treaty, or the INF Treaty, with Russia, citing Russian violations.

 Beyond those pacts, Sen. Tom Cotton, R-Ark., has pushed for the Trump administration to withdraw from the Comprehensive Nuclear Test Ban Treaty, which has yet to enter into force, as well as the Treaty on Open Skies.
-He has argued that the pact is giving Russia spying capability that Moscow wouldn’t otherwise possess, and that it doesn’t give the United States any intelligence that isn’t available elsewhere.
+He has argued that the pact allows spying capability that Moscow wouldn’t otherwise possess, and that it doesn’t give any intelligence that isn’t available elsewhere the United States.

 “Like so many treaties with Russia, the Open Skies agreement was negotiated and signed with good intentions, then abused by Moscow for maximum advantage,” Cotton wrote late last year in an op-ed piece in The Washington Post.

 Cotton praised the Trump administration’s decision Thursday, but some Republican elder statesmen criticized the move, including Gen. Michael Hayden, a senior intelligence official in the George W. Bush administration.
 “This is insane,” he tweeted, adding that he previously served as CIA director.

 Russia has denied violating the treaty.
-Russian Foreign Minister Sergey Lavrov said in April that the Trump administration is averse to any limits on its military, particularly over U.S. territory.
+Russian Foreign Minister Sergei Lavrov said in April that the Trump administration is averse to any limits on its military, particularly over U.S. territory.

 “The Americans, the current administration, conceptually, fundamentally have an aversion to any kind of control over American military activity, especially when that control is exercised on or over U.S. territory,” Lavrov said.
 He said he doubted that other countries would withdraw.